"C IS FOR COOKIE. COOKIE."

 Best song: Red Shoes By The Drugstore or $29.00

-The album opener, of course, lies firmly in values of Tom's past; this cover of "Somewhere" (from West Side Story) is over-the-top orchestrated sentimentality that he probably need to have so as to give a sense of familiarity to his established fans.
+The album opener, of course, lies firmly in values of Tom's past; this cover of "Somewhere" (from West Side Story) is over-the-top orchestrated sentimentality that he probably needed to have so as to give a sense of familiarity to his established fans.
 It's ok as these things go, but Tom had done better over-the-top orchestrated sentimentality.
 Come the second track, though, it's clear things aren't going to be the same as before; "Red Shoes by the Drugstore" probably could have been made into a Beatnik rant set to the acoustic jazz styles of the last few albums, but the bassline is as much rock as it is jazz, and the moody upward keyboard lines with the inecessant single plucked electric guitar are definitely something new.
 Tom still tells the story in a way that's more recitation than singing, but he's so much more menacing than before that I can't help but be drawn to this track over and over.
 "Christmas Card from a Hooker in Minneapolis" is keyboard balladry, but the bluesy piano on top is a welcome addition, and the lyrics (which seem to be a hooker trying to describe something resembling what she would consider a happy life, only to admit in the end that she's making it up and is actually in jail, though she'll be on parole soon) create a remarkably descriptive picture of a character that's quite different from anything Tom had tried to depict before.

 "Romeo is Bleeding" is another song that benefits from a more forceful approach than it might have gotten in prior years; a song about an apparent power-player of the underworld who's able to keep up appearances despite a bullet in his chest deserves a strong vocal especially, and Tom delivers. "$29.00" is a pure blues number (about a girl who gets mugged for $29.00 and an alligator purse) that lasts more than eight minutes, and while I could see that wearing somebody down, the story is so interesting, and Tom's singing so strong (he should have been doing blues sooner than this!!!), that I'm just fine with the length where it is.